yzengal/SIGMOD22_Git/README.md

 This repository stores the source code of the proposed algorithm to solve the Embedding Lp metrics by Tree metrics (ELT) problem.

+## app.pdf is the supplemental material, which provides the detailed results of FRT and DCsam in Fig. 3.

 Usage of the source code
 ---------------